The Godless Girl

-The Godless Girl (1928) is an American dramatic silent film directed by Cecil B. DeMille, shown for years as his last completely silent film.
-The cast features Lina Basquette, Marie Prevost, Tom Keene and Noah Beery.
+The Godless Girl is a 1928 American sound part-talkie drama directed by Cecil B. DeMille.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the RCA Photophone sound-on-film system.
+The cast features Lina Basquette, Marie Prevost, Tom Keene, and Noah Beery.

 Plot

 This drama features a romance between two different teenagers: a young atheist girl, Judith Craig, and the male head of a Christian youth organization, Bob Hathaway.
-The two leaders and their groups attack each other, starting a riot that kills a young girl.
+The male head breaks into the school to interrupt the atheist club meetings, starting a riot that kills a young girl.
 Followed by a goofy boy, Bozo, the three are thrown into a juvenile prison with a cruel head guard and bad living conditions.
 The film maker makes a point of talking about the truth of prison cruelty in the middle of the movie.
 Bob, who is in love with Judy, eventually rescues her and takes shelter in an old farm where Judy, breath-taken by the romance and beauty of the forest, realizes there must be a God.
 They are found and taken back to prison and held in solitary confinement until a fire breaks out.
 Mame is Judy's new friend who is trying to get her out before she burns.
 But the rest of the prison girls escape.
 Bob, who is trusting in God to help them, finally rescues Judy with the help of Mame and Bozo; they also rescue the cruel head guard who pleads for his life and, as he is dying, sets them free for their kind act and rescue.
 At the very end, Bozo and Mame seem to end up together while Bob and Judy and their rekindled faith ride off together as the movie ends.